ruuda/blog/posts/the-numeric-type-alignment-chart.md

 This substitution property is so fundamental, that we rarely realize that we assumed it implicitly.
-This is why a language without referential transparency becomes difficult to reason about.
+This is why violating referential transparency makes a language more difficult to reason about.

 <!--
 (Note that this does not imply that `A = B`,